pooley182/Plex-Meta-Manager-Wiki/Settings-Attributes.md

 ## Image Asset Folders
 When searching [Image Asset Directories](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Image-Asset-Directory) search for named folders vs named files<br>i.e. `assets/Star Wars.png` vs `assets/Star Wars/poster.png`.

+## Asset Depth
+When using `asset_folders` this determines how many folder levels deep you want to search for an item.

 ## Create Asset Folders
 When using the `assets_for_all` [Library Operation](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Operations-Attributes) folders will be created for each Item in your library for assets to be placed in.

+## Dimensional Asset Rename
+When using `asset_folders` this will scan the folder for image files and rename the first image found that has a height greater than its width to `poster.ext` as long as an asset poster was not found and the first image found that has a width greater than its height to `background.ext` as long as an asset background was not found.

 ## Show Missing Season Assets
 When searching for assets for a show if a Season poster is found then this will display all other missing Season posters.